strimzi/strimzi.github.io/_posts/2018-XX-XX-running-kafka-on-dedicated-nodes.md

     ...
 ```

-This will make sure that only the KAfka pods will be running on the dedicated nodes.
+This will make sure that only the Kafka pods will be running on the dedicated nodes.

 ## Practical example

-To show in detail how the dedicated nodes work, I deployed a 3 node KAfka cluster into my Kubernetes cluster running in AWS.
+To show in detail how the dedicated nodes work, I deployed a 3 node Kafka cluster into my Kubernetes cluster running in AWS.
 My Kubernetes cluster had 1 master node and 6 worker nodes:

 ```